python/cpython/Doc/library/hashlib.rst

 .. method:: hash.update(arg)

-   Update the hash object with the string *arg*.
-Repeated calls are equivalent to a single call with the concatenation of all the arguments: ``m.update(a);
-   m.update(b)`` is equivalent to ``m.update(a+b)``.
+   Update the hash object with the object *arg*, which must be interpretable as a buffer of bytes.
+Repeated calls are equivalent to a single call with the concatenation of all the arguments: ``m.update(a); m.update(b)`` is equivalent to ``m.update(a+b)``.

 .. method:: hash.digest()

-   Return the digest of the strings passed to the :meth:`update` method so far.
+   Return the digest of the data passed to the :meth:`update` method so far.
-   This is a string of :attr:`digest_size` bytes which may contain non-ASCII characters, including null bytes.
+   This is a bytes array of size :attr:`digest_size` which may contain bytes in the whole range from 0 to 255.

 .. method:: hash.hexdigest()

-   Like :meth:`digest` except the digest is returned as a string of double length, containing only hexadecimal digits.
+   Like :meth:`digest` except the digest is returned as a string object of double length, containing only hexadecimal digits.
 This may be used to exchange the value safely in email or other non-binary environments.

 .. method:: hash.copy()

    Return a copy ("clone") of the hash object.
-This can be used to efficiently compute the digests of strings that share a common initial substring.
+This can be used to efficiently compute the digests of data sharing a common initial substring.

 .. seealso::